-Maturity – Maturity measures the length of time in years it takes for a bond to complete payments of interest and principal.
+Maturity – There’s a difference between Maturity and Effective Maturity and it’s an important difference.
+Maturity measures the length of time in years it takes for a bond to complete payments of interest and principal.
 Most bonds pay their full face value or principal on the maturity date.
 The big exception is Mortgage Backed Securities, which pay back principal throughout the life on the bond.

 Effective Maturity – Most corporate and municipal bonds with longer maturities give the issuer the right to call bonds, which means to buy them back near face value prior to maturity at certain dates.
 Effective maturity takes into consideration that bonds with call features will likely have shorter lifespans than their official maturity dates.
 A bond or bond fund that contains callable bonds will have an effective maturity that is less than its maturity.